ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-unknown-linux-gnu.rst

 * ``rust-std-x86_64-unknown-linux-gnu``

-To install the optional ``rustfmt`` tool following archive is needed:
+To install the optional ``rustfmt`` tool, the following archive is needed:

 * ``rustfmt-x86_64-unknown-linux-gnu``